Tixierae/graph_2D_CNN/README.md

 [![PWC](https://img.shields.io/endpoint.svg?url=https://paperswithcode.com/badge/graph-classification-with-2d-convolutional/graph-classification-on-collab)](https://paperswithcode.com/sota/graph-classification-on-collab?p=graph-classification-with-2d-convolutional) [![PWC](https://img.shields.io/endpoint.svg?url=https://paperswithcode.com/badge/graph-classification-with-2d-convolutional/graph-classification-on-re-m12k)](https://paperswithcode.com/sota/graph-classification-on-re-m12k?p=graph-classification-with-2d-convolutional) [![PWC](https://img.shields.io/endpoint.svg?url=https://paperswithcode.com/badge/graph-classification-with-2d-convolutional/graph-classification-on-re-m5k)](https://paperswithcode.com/sota/graph-classification-on-re-m5k?p=graph-classification-with-2d-convolutional) [![PWC](https://img.shields.io/endpoint.svg?url=https://paperswithcode.com/badge/graph-classification-with-2d-convolutional/graph-classification-on-imdb-b)](https://paperswithcode.com/sota/graph-classification-on-imdb-b?p=graph-classification-with-2d-convolutional)

 ### What is this repo for?
 This repo provides the code and datasets used in the paper [Classifying graphs as images with Convolutional Neural Networks](https://arxiv.org/abs/1708.02218) (Tixier, Nikolentzos, Meladianos and Vazirgiannis, 2017).
+Note that the paper was published at the ICANN 2019 conference under the title *Graph classification with 2D convolutional neural networks*.
 As its name suggests, the paper introduces a technique to perform graph classification with standard Convolutional Neural Networks for images (2D CNNs).

 ### Idea
 We encode graphs as stacks of 2D histograms of their node embeddings, and pass them to a classical 2D CNN architecture designed for images.
 The *bins* of the histograms can be viewed as *pixels*, and the value of a given pixel is the number of nodes falling into the associated bin.